 The tech industry has one of the fastest growing job markets around, and there is plenty of demand for talented developers and engineers.
 Best of all, this demand means the jobs come with great pay and benefits.
 Of course, these jobs can vary wildly in their descriptions and responsibilities.
 With such a diverse array of jobs out there, it isn’t too hard for someone interested in the tech industry to find one that would suit them.
 If you’re just starting your research in the tech field, you might be wondering which tech jobs are best.
 Being familiar with what’s out there can help you define your learning path and decide what skills you want to learn.

-In this Career Karma blog, we’ll be looking at some of the best tech jobs available in 2019, what you can expect from these jobs, and the average salaries they offer.
+So, in this Career Karma post, we’ll be looking at some of the best tech jobs available in 2019, what you can expect from these jobs, and the average salaries they offer.

 *All salary figures in this article were pulled from Glassdoor.